 When they are able to get themselves back to deep sleep on their own , then what you see as a parent is a baby who sleeps through the night.
 But if they do not know how to get themselves back to sleep, they may awaken fully and start to cry.
 They look for whatever was present when they first fell asleep.
 If that is your body or your breast, then they will need whatever that was to go back to sleep.
 The conditions accompanying a baby when they fall asleep is called a “sleep association.”
 If you want to teach your baby to sleep through the night, they will need to learn a “sleep association” that does not require your physical presence.
 Letting them cry themselves back to sleep is one method for teaching a new sleep association (1).

-Cry it out is a sleep training method where parents let a woken up baby cry alone for a predetermined time before intervening to soothe the baby back to sleep.
+Cry it out is a sleep training method where parents let a woken up baby cry alone for a predetermined time.
 The objective is to teach the infant or toddler to self-soothe and fall asleep.
 ‘Cry it out’ is a colloquial phrase for several methods that advocate letting a baby cry himself to sleep.
-The scientific name of this sleep training procedure is ‘graduated extinction’ (1).
+The scientific name of this sleep training procedure is ‘graduated extinction’ (2).

 How Do Cry It Out Methods Work?